 The new gas production center in the Yamal Peninsula is key to the development of the Russian gas industry in the 21st century.
 Gazprom intends to carry out production operations in Yamal for over 100 years.

 Number of the Gazprom Group’s fields: 18.

-Total reserves and resources of all fields in the Yamal Peninsula: 26.5 trillion cubic meters of gas, 1.6 billion tons of gas condensate, and 300 million tons of oil.
+Total reserves and resources of all of the Gazprom Group’s fields in the Yamal Peninsula and the Yamal shelf of the Kara Sea: 20.4 trillion cubic meters of gas and 1 billion tons of gas condensate and oil.

 Hydrocarbon transportation system